pennersr/django-allauth/docs/account/configuration.rst

   is always sent, regardless of whether or not the account exists.
 Note that there is a slight usability tax to pay because there is no immediate feedback.

+  Whether or not enumeration can be prevented during signup depends on the email verification method.
+In case of mandatory verification, enumeration can be properly prevented because the case where an email address is already taken is indistinguishable from the case where it is not.
+However, in case of optional or disabled email verification, enumeration can only be prevented by allowing the signup to go through, resulting in multiple accounts sharing same email address (although only one of the accounts can ever have it verified).
+When enumeration is set to ``True``, email address uniqueness takes precedence over enumeration prevention, and the issue of multiple accounts having the same email address will be avoided, thus leaking information.
+Set it to ``"strict"`` to allow for signups to go through.

 ``ACCOUNT_RATE_LIMITS``
   In order to be secure out of the box various rate limits are in place.
 The rate limit mechanism is backed by a Django cache.
 Hence, rate limiting will